downtowngr/mantle/README.md

 ## Events

-The Events API returns upcoming events for a given location.
-The location's ID is the ID from the outside service.
-The returned `external_id` is the event's ID identified by the outside service.
-This attribute should be used to pair and update existing event records.
+The Events API returns an arry of upcoming events for a given location.
+The location's ID is the ID from the outside service, similar to the Location API.

+The returned `external_id` is the event's UUID identified by the outside service.
+This attribute should be used to pair and update existing event records within Pearl.

 | attribute     | Facebook           | format     |
 | ------------- | ------------------ | ---------- |